5 Ways to Lower Insurance Costs on Your Rental Property

 If you habitually turn to insurance to cover low-cost fixes you could be handling on your own, you might be needlessly increasing your premiums.
 With each claim you file, you run the risk of hiking your premiums or even being dropped by your insurance company.
 Calculate the cost and benefits of each repair, and perform your own fixes wherever possible to stay on your insurance company’s good side.

 4. Make safety upgrades

 Your rental property can qualify for additional discounts by implementing a wide variety safety upgrades.
 Adding a home security system, replacing door hinges and installing better locks and deadbolts tells your insurance company that your property is protected against burglary and break-ins.
 Many home protection systems even offer deductible reimbursements.
-Flo, for example, will put $2500 toward your insurance deductible on any water damage claim in your home.
+Flo by Moen, for example, will put $5000 toward your insurance deductible on any water damage claim in your home.
 Ask an agent what discount-eligible upgrades can be made to your rental.
 Some of them are as easy as adding smoke and fire detectors, while others, like rewiring the house or adding storm shutters, require professional installation.
 Feel free suggest a few upgrades of your own — it may secure you a discount!

 5. Add eco-friendly upgrades

 If you outfit your rental with energy-efficient appliances and upgrades, you may qualify for state and federal rebates in addition to discounts on your insurance premiums.
 For example, solar energy is extremely energy-efficient and cost-effective over time, and depending on state, you’ll be eligible for everything from deeply discounted financing on the panels to full property tax exclusion for the year.
 If water conservation matters to you, installing a Flo at your rental won’t only help reduce usage, it may also save you up to 10 percent on your premiums each year.